is as smooth and refreshing as they come — softly sweet and tangy, followed by hints of lavender and juicy, jammy blueberries.

 All of these aromatics can be used in both their fresh or their extracted form to beautiful, potent effect.”
 Think food for all five senses.
 With that, she’s created fabulous recipes to go along with eight different herbs and four flowers, everything from edible face masks, rosemary room spray, jasmine ice cream, and oregano pasta.

 I chose to make this lavender cheesecake, wanting to explore the culinary side of this fragrant flower, which I typically shy away from, having had a few desserts where the flavor was quite overpowering.
 But to no surprise, Lily created the perfect balance in this cheesecake.
 The key is pairing it with other assertive ingredients, like the tang of the cheese, and leveling its low notes with the brightness of lemon juice and zest.
 Additionally, a little goes a long way.
-Precisely why you steep the lavender like tea in the blueberries, so the flavor subtly extracts, and why there’s just over a teaspoon of it in the crust and filling combined.
+Precisely why you steep the lavender like tea in the blueberries, so the flavor subtly extracts.

 - Don’t overmix the filling, otherwise it will end up too soft.
 You’ll want to gently fold the whipped cream into the cream cheese/goat cheese/sugar mixture.